Developing Your Film Festival 2019

 We welcome applications from staff members from established film festivals all over the world.

 There are no restrictions on the type of film festival you represent.
 You may be in a paid / unpaid or freelance position at your festival but must be in a position to influence change in your organisation.
-You must have been working in festivals for a minimum of 2 years and be based at an established festival or event.
+You must have been working in festivals for a minimum of 2 years and be based at an established festival or event that has been running for at least 2 years.

 All sessions will be conducted in English, so you must have a high level of fluency in written and spoken English.